AdvancedPhotonSource/cohere/docs/source/config_main.rst

     specfile = "/path/to/specfile/Staff20.spec"

 - beamline:
-| optional (if not configured, the preparation and visualization scripts are not available), beamline where the experiment was conducted.
+| optional, beamline where the experiment was conducted.
+If not configured, the beamline preprocessing and beamline visualization scripts are not available.
 | example:
 ::